 - The external Receiver can be changed without sending to the service centre.

-In the Ear or ITE Hearing Aid
+In the Ear or ITE Type of Hearing Aids

 These types of Hearing aids are generally called In the Ear Hearing aids.
 They are smaller than the BTE and fit inside the ear.